mostafax/Task/README.md

 # Getting Started
 ## Prerequisites
-you need to create folder data inside data-pipeline/ containing sales data csv.
+- you need to create folder data inside data-pipeline/ containing sales data csv.

-You will also need to create API key for OpenWeatherMap
+- You will also need to create API key for OpenWeatherMap.

 ## Installation

 ### Using Python